-Of the 30% fraud, waste, and abuse, prescription drugs usage is a significant problem.
-In this era of the "Rx Generation" a study has shown that 50% of all drugs that are prescribed are not necessary.
-Many attempts have been, and will continue to be made, at lessening prescription drug fraud and abuse and no additional comments will be made on that aspect here.
-Additionally however, overprescribing of drugs is a huge problem.
+Of the 30% fraud, waste, and abuse, prescription drug usage is a significant problem.
+In this era of the “Rx Generation,” a study has shown that 50% of all drugs that are prescribed are not necessary.
+Many attempts have been (and will continue to be) made at lessening prescription drug fraud and abuse, and no additional comments will be made on that aspect here.
+Additionally, however, overprescribing drugs is a huge problem.
 Reducing overprescribing rates will require cooperation between various parties such as patients, physicians, pharmacies, pharmaceutical companies, governments, and others.
-As an example, studies have shown that patients see drug advertisements on television, decide they "need" that particular drug, go to their physician, and demand the drug.
+As an example, studies have shown that patients see drug advertisements on television, decide they “need” that particular drug, go to their physician, and demand the drug.
 The physician is faced with the dilemma of giving the patient his or her desired drug, even if it is not the best treatment, or losing that patient, and the corresponding income, to the physician down the street who will prescribe the drug.
 This is a difficult situation with no easy solution.
-One possible solution is to ban drug commercials from television under the premise that patients should be learning treatment options from the physicians and Internet instead of from, possibly misleading, commercials produced by the pharmaceuticals themselves.
-Another method of reducing unnecessary prescription drug usage is to limit money that pharmaceuticals pour into "advertising" in its many forms including money used to pay for education seminars for young physicians and direct or indirect gifts to physicians.
+One possible solution is to ban drug commercials from television under the premise that patients should be learning treatment options from the physicians and Internet instead of from possibly misleading commercials produced by the pharmaceuticals themselves.
+Another method of reducing unnecessary prescription drug usage is to limit the money that pharmaceuticals pour into “advertising” in its many forms, including money used to pay for educational seminars for young physicians and direct or indirect gifts to physicians.

-A further complication that arises out of overuse of prescription drug is the cost of dealing with the side effects of the drugs.
+A further complication that arises out of prescription drug overuse is the cost of dealing with the side effects of the drugs.
 Most drugs have side effects, some of which can be problematic.
-At least one study has shown that 10% of all hospital costs are due to abuse and misuse of prescription drugs so to the extent we reduce the abuse and misuse of prescription drugs we reduce this 10% of hospital costs.
+At least one study has shown that 10% of all hospital costs are due to abuse and misuse of prescription drugs.
+So to the extent we reduce the abuse and misuse of prescription drugs, we reduce this 10% of hospital costs.

 Other good suggestions that I have heard include health coaching, wellness programs, population management and behavior modification, enhanced use of non-physicians, and use of telemedicine.

 Part of the excess in health care costs is due to administrative costs either at the place of treatment or at the HMO or insurer.
 Standardization and automation of the process could reduce administrative costs and thus reduce overall health care costs by a percent or two.
-Many insurers and HMOs are not-for-profit meaning that they are not in the business of making money other than the profit required by state law.
+Many insurers and HMOs are not-for-profit, meaning that they are not in the business of making money other than the profit required by state law.
 There are also For-Profit HMOs and insurers that intend to make profits.
-Although I am not keen on these entities making a profit on health care I do believe that the premiums for these For-Profit are actually generally less than the not-for-profit entities due to increased efficiencies so I am not overly concerned about mandating decreased profits for these entities, although I am not against it either.
+Although I am not keen on these entities making a profit on health care, I do believe that the premiums for these For-Profits are actually generally less than the not-for-profit entities due to increased efficiencies.
+So I am not overly concerned about mandating decreased profits for these entities, although I am not against it either.

 These are just some of my thoughts on changes in our health care system that might lead to more efficient health care along with a higher quality of care.
 I welcome any and all comments and suggestions on the topic.